 Unfortunately, even though the IRS may allow you to start receiving benefits by age 55, your employer might not.
 This could even be the case after you’ve separated from service.

-One very important caveat about employer sponsored plans is that the rules are dictated by your employer.
+One very important caveat about employer sponsored plans such as 401(k)’s is that the rules are dictated by your employer.
 Yes, the money is yours.
-But how and when you can access it is not always the same.
-Since your employer dictates the plan, they can often place their own specific rules on top of the IRS rules.
-The only way to know for sure is to read your provider’s Summary Plan Description or have a nice talk with HR.
+But the specific rules for how and when you can access it is not always the same.
+Since your employer dictates the plan, they can often place their own rules on top of the IRS rules.
+The only way to know for sure is to read your provider’s Summary Plan Description or have a nice talk with your Human Resources department at work.

-IF they do deny you early access to your 401(k) at age 55, you could always gain that control back by rolling over your savings to an IRA.
-You wouldn’t have the ability to withdraw the money as freely as you could with the 401(k) at age 55.
-Again, you’d have to use the 72(t) rule / SEPP or a Roth IRA Conversion Ladder.
+If HR does deny you early access to your 401(k) at age 55, you could always gain that control back by rolling over your savings to an IRA.
+From there, you’d want to use the 72(t) rule / SEPP or a Roth IRA Conversion Ladder like we mentioned above.
+Although you wouldn’t have the ability to withdraw the money as freely as you could with the 401(k) at age 55, it does at least let you gain some access to your nest egg.